 The rating outcome is ultimately an assessment of the fundamentals and the probabilities of change in the fundamentals.
-Rating determination is a matter of experienced and holistic judgment, based on the relevant quantitative and qualitative factors affecting the credit quality of the issuer.
+Rating determination is a matter of experienced and holistic judgment by the Rating Committee, based on the relevant quantitative and qualitative factors affecting the credit quality of the issuer.
 CARE Ratings analyses each of the above factors and their linkages to arrive at the overall assessment of the credit quality of a real estate entity.
-CARE Ratings also considers future estimation of company's financials based on past trends and future strategies, competition, industry trends, economic condition and other considerations.
+CARE Ratings also considers future estimation of the company's financials based on past trends and strategies, competition, industry trends, economic condition and other considerations.

-[Issued in February 2020.
-Next review due in February 2021]
+[Reviewed in March 2021.
+Next review due in March 2022]